cblokkeel/cblokkeeldotdev/content/works/pingflow.md

 ---

 Working as a full‑stack developer, building a Figma-like editor to allow users, primarily factories, to create screens to monitor their production.<br>
-The tech stack we used
+The tech stack we're using :

 - Frontend using Vue
 - Express main API
 - Multiple APIs in golang to handle auth / administration
-- Workers in golang to fetch data from multiple sources
+- Workers in golang to fetch and process data from multiple sources
 - Docker and helm for deployment

+Transitioned from working independently to a two-person team, mentoring and collaborating with a junior developer.